juniorabranches/googleMaps-Distance-Service/README.md

+1) Create project or use existing one in [Google Developer Console](https://developers.google.com/);

+In the list of Dashboard APIs, look for the Google Maps Distance Matrix API, Google Maps Javascript API, Google Maps Geolocation API and Google Maps Directions API and activate the 4;

-1) Install the dependencies:
+2) Install the dependencies:
 > npm i

-2) Run the project
+3) Run the project
 > ionic serve -l